• Skip to primary navigation

 A skateboard is an important part of your board.
-There are many factors that you need to consider when to choose a right skateboard truck.
+There are many factors that you need to consider when choosing the right skateboard truck.

 This guide can help you find the way which skateboard truck is right for you and what features you should consider while buying a skateboard truck.

 You should observe the width of the skateboard.
-The width of the trucks’ axle should match with the width of your deck.
+The width of the truck’s axle should match the width of your deck.
 The précised width is the most important factor but there is lot more to consider.

 Follow me…